Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 On the monitoring tab ```Monitoring``` you can see how a specific MQTT mapping performs since the last activation in the microservice.

 ![Monitoring](resources/image/Generic_MQTT_Monitoring.png)

+### REST API

+The mapping microservice provides endpoints to control the lifecycle and manage mappings. in details these endpoint are:
+1. ```.../connection```: retrieve and change the connection details to the MQTT broker
+1. ```.../operation```: execute operation: reload mappings, connect to broker, diconnect from broker
+1. ```.../status```: retrieve service status: is microservice connected to broker, are connection details loaded
+1. ```.../mapping```: retrieve, delete, update mappings
+1. ```.../tree```: all mappings are organised in a tree for efficient processing and resolving the mappings at runtime.
+This tree can be retrieved for debugging purposes.
+1. ```.../test/{method}?topic=URL_ENCODED_TOPIC```: this endpoint allows testing of a payload.
+The send parameter (boolen)  indicates if the transfromed payload should be send to Cumulocity after processing.
+The call return a list of ```ProcessingConext``` to record which mapping processed the payload and the otcome of the mapping process as well as error

 ## Setup Sample MQTT mappings